kelno/convert_jellyfin_library/README.md

 The current script directory will be added to path, so you can drop ffmpeg next to it if you want to use a different one.

 Quick start
 -----------

 ### Example:
-`python3 directplay.py -j 2 --crf 18 --preset slow --delete-original true /mnt/media /video/new`
+`python3 directplay.py -j 2 --crf 18 --preset slow --delete-original /mnt/media /video/new`

 CLI flags
 ---------